 My Addis Ababa memories: a disorienting introduction to Ethiopia

-Addis Ababa started on a wrong foot with me.
-My arrival coincided with the inauguration of a brand new terminal/arrival hall at the Bole International Airport and there was massive chaos.
-Incidentally, a lot of planes landed at that time and I guess, the staff was unprepared for the influx of passengers and the new infrastructure.
-The result was people getting lost, making multiple queues at the immigration, and claustrophobic nightmarish few moments where scuffles broke out between the Addis travelers and those who had onward flights.
-However, today, if I have to remember the key memory of that experience, then it would of the hand that pulled me out from amidst the crowd before I was about to faint.
-I am not a tall person and I got totally swallowed by tall, European travelers who flocked around me thick as flies.
-I couldn’t see ahead of me, had no clue which way to go, and being claustrophobic was gasping for breath.
+Addis Ababa started on the wrong foot with me.
+My arrival coincided with the inauguration of a brand new terminal/arrival hall at the Bole International Airport, and there was massive chaos.
+Incidentally, a lot of planes landed at that time, and I guess the staff was unprepared for the influx of passengers and the new infrastructure.
+The result was people getting lost, making multiple queues at the immigration, and claustrophobic, nightmarish few moments where scuffles broke out between the Addis travelers and those who had onward flights.
+However, today, if I have to remember the key memory of that experience, then it would be the hand that pulled me out from amidst the crowd before I was about to faint.
+I am not a tall person, and I got totally swallowed by tall, European travelers who flocked around me thick as flies.
+I couldn’t see ahead of me, had no clue which way to go, and, being claustrophobic, was gasping for breath.

 A fruit seller of Addis Ababa in Ethiopia